Updates and Information

 One of the roles of MacPhail Center for Music has always been to be a place where people can gather around music.
 We will continue this work through live online lessons, eLearning and virtual performances, providing opportunities for you to engage and connect.
 We look forward to serving you in person, welcoming back our faculty and staff, and to re-opening our doors to our community and all the wonderful music that happens when we get together.

-All MacPhail Center for Music LIVE performances are cancelled through Fall 2020.
-Check back for Fall 2020 performance plans.
+All MacPhail Center for Music LIVE performances are cancelled until further notice.
 Student performances are taking place online, students should consult with their teacher or Jon Iverson at Iverson.Jon@macphail.org, Student Performance coordinator, regarding online performance opportunities.
-Check MacPhail On Demand for recorded performance.
+Check MacPhail On Demand for recorded performances.
 More will be added throughout the Spring and Summer.

 - Family Music Series: the Jack Brass Band performance moved to a virtual recorded platform.
 Please go to our On Demand Performance page to watch this fun family concert.